jakobniinja/quarkus-car-exchange/README.md

-21/8 had some regex problems, working on Interceptors and it's lifecycle methods 21/8 interceptors and tricky, but i will find a way ;) ``
+21/8 had some regex problems, working on Interceptors and it's lifecycle methods 21/8 interceptors and tricky, but i will find a way ;)

+26/8 Turns out we don't need to interceptors, JsonbTransient on the getter of the DTO did the trick ``